Official-BlackHat13/Discord-Logger-Builder/README.md

 # Discord-Logger-Builder
-This open-source python3 script is a builder to the very popular token logger that is on my github that many people use. <br>
+This open-source python3 script is a builder to the very popular token logger that is on my github that many people use.
 This is purely for demonstration/educational purposes.
 I am not responsible for any actions you take with this project.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/76016636/129282435-3fb34471-c880-433b-8910-da9ce7925cab.png" />